shrutitagade/movie-management-api/README.md

 # Movie Management API - Backend Development Assignment

 This project is a **Movie Management API** built for backend development evaluation.
 It supports full CRUD operations for movies, includes unit testing, and Swagger/OpenAPI documentation.
+The project follows the **MVC (Model-View-Controller) design pattern** for proper separation of concerns.

 ---